TrueLayer/paydirect-signing-examples/README.md

-# Payouts API - Signing Examples
+# Paydirect - Request signing & verification examples

 This repository provides a collection of code samples illustrating how to perform request signing for [Payouts API](https://docs.truelayer.com/#payouts-api-v1) using different programming languages.